miklosme/papers/src/app/home.md

+# Daily Digest (February 17, 2025)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of multi-agent madness to dive into today.
+Let's kick things off with a bang!

+Are you tired of your AI agents fumbling around like lost tourists?
+Well, say hello to [COMPASS](https://papers.miklos.dev/2502.10148), the new sheriff in town for cooperative multi-agent systems.
+This bad boy uses vision-language models to give your agents eyes, brains, and a whole lot of attitude.
+We're talking closed-loop planning, dynamic skill synthesis, and structured communication that'll make your agents work together like a well-oiled machine.
+COMPASS is showing off in StarCraft II, leaving traditional algorithms in the dust with up to 30% higher win rates.
+It's time to level up your multi-agent game!

+But wait, there's more!
+Ever wonder how to make your warehouse pickers move like a synchronized swimming team?
+[MAHAM](https://papers.miklos.dev/2502.10233) is here to revolutionize your logistics.
+This hierarchical attention model is all about parallel decoding with a twist of sequential action selection.
+It's like conducting an orchestra of robots, ensuring they pick items in perfect harmony without bumping into each other.
+MAHAM is proving that sometimes, you need to think in parallel to act in sequence.

+Now, let's talk about finding your AI soulmates.
+[SALDAE](https://papers.miklos.dev/2502.10226) is the matchmaker you never knew you needed for coalition structure generation.
+This algorithm is like speed dating for AI agents, quickly pairing them up to maximize their collective awesomeness.
+Whether you're coordinating disaster response or just trying to get your electric vehicles to play nice, SALDAE's got your back with lightning-fast team formation.

+But hey, with great AI power comes great responsibility.
+How do we make sure our AI isn't just a black box of mystery?
+Enter the [explainability scoresheet](https://papers.miklos.dev/2502.09861).
+This isn't your grandma's checklist – it's a comprehensive tool to measure how well your AI can spill the beans about its decision-making process.
+From veracity to customization, this scoresheet covers all the bases to ensure your AI isn't just smart, but also transparent.

+Speaking of communication, let's talk about [CDE-GIB](https://papers.miklos.dev/2502.09846), the smooth operator of multi-agent reinforcement learning.
+This method is all about making sure your agents aren't just chatty Cathys, but strategic communicators.
+It's like giving your AI a crash course in effective networking – only sharing the good stuff when it really matters.

+Last but not least, we're getting meta with [GNN explanations for multi-agent communication](https://papers.miklos.dev/2502.09889).
+This research is peeling back the layers of how AI teams talk to each other, using graph neural networks to map out the most influential communication channels.
+It's like having a backstage pass to the AI collaboration concert.

+That's all for today, folks!
+Remember, in the world of multi-agent AI, it's not just about being smart – it's about being a team player.
+Stay curious, stay innovative, and keep pushing the boundaries of what's possible in the AI multiverse!

 # Daily Digest (February 15, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a double dose of multi-agent madness that's about to supercharge your research game.